 There are a number of festivals, holidays and other events celebrated in Edinburgh each year.
 The main ones are listed below.January 1-2: New Year (national)

-On January 25th 1759, Robert Burns, one of the most famous Scottish poets, was born.
-To celebrate the event each year, the Scots gather around a traditional meal, punctuated by speeches and lectures, and eat the famous haggis, a dish prepared with stuffed mutton, about which Burns wrote, ‘Address to a Haggis'.Friday before Easter: Good Friday (national)
+On January 25th 1759, Robert Burns, “Scotland's favourite son”, and one of the country's most famous poets, was born.
+To celebrate the event each year, the Scots gather at nightfall around a traditional meal, punctuated by speeches and lectures, and eat the famous haggis, a dish prepared with stuffed mutton, about which Burns wrote, 'Address to a Haggis'.Friday before Easter: Good Friday (national)

-Good Friday is a bank holiday in Scotland (Easter Monday is this weekend's bank holiday in the rest of Great Britain).April 30–May 1: Beltane Fire Festival (local)
+As in the rest of the United Kingdom, Good Friday is a bank holiday in Scotland (while Easter Monday is not).April 30–May 1: Beltane Fire Festival (local)